bartak-v/gja/README.md

 - You can test GET, POST, PUT, DELETE  HTTP requests on the Servlet.
 - By calling PUT manually you restart the game.
 By calling DELETE you delete the Cookies and Restart the Game (deletes your username, high score etc.) - this will be only available through cURL and/or Postman as they have different sessions than your browser.
 - This example, showing basic capabilities of Servlets is also a deterrent example of why it is better to use something like JSP for HTML rendering.
+- Compiled `.war` is added to the root of the projects for easy deployment.
+- Javadoc documentation has been generated and put into `doc/`.

 ##### Second example (/servlet_upload_example/)